Last Updated on

 Resistance training is the best long term strategy for increasing your resting metabolic rate.
-This is the amount of energy that you require just to exist and muscle burns about 15 more calories than fat.
+This is the amount of energy that you require just to exist.
+Muscle burns about 15 more calories than fat.

 Research has shown that by working every muscle group twice a week you will replace 7-10 years of lost muscle if you were sedentary.

-This is good news because between the ages of 30-80 years sedentary adults can loss as much as a 35-45% reduction in muscular strength and this directly related to decreased levels of muscle mass.
+This is good news because between the ages of 30-80 years sedentary adults can see as much as a 35-45% reduction in muscular strength.
+This is directly related to decreased levels of muscle mass.

-In particular this mechanism has been attributed to the loss of the type II muscle fibres which are essential for strength and power output in the muscle.
+In particular, this mechanism has been attributed to the loss of type II muscle fibres.
+These are essential for strength and power output in the muscle.

-Combine this with very limited movement at the joints caused by inactivity can lead to increase in collagen levels within the muscle tissue which decreases tissue flexibility and further decreases joint range of motion.
+Combine this with very limited movement of the joints caused by inactivity can lead to an increase in collagen levels within the muscle tissue.
+This decreases tissue flexibility and further decreases the joint range of motion.

 Having a good level of lean muscle mass can improve your glucose tolerance because of an increase in the insulin receptor sites.

 Insulin’s main role within the body is to control your blood glucose levels.
 If these are high then it drives the glucose to be stored as fat in the liver.

 Therefore, having a higher number of insulin receptors in the muscles ensures greater control of the glucose and much of this can be stored within the muscle ready to be used as energy.

 This mechanism will help you to stay lean and to minimize your body fat levels.